HoussemDellai/terraform-course/130_module_dependencies/Readme.md

 ## Conclusion

 You learned in this lab the different options and impact for setting up dependencies between modules and resources.
-The learning is that you should prefer to use specific dependency on a specific resource rather than a dependency on an entire module.
+The learning is that you should prefer to use implicit dependency on a specific resource rather than a dependency on an entire module.

 <!-- BEGIN_TF_DOCS -->